 Step 3: Fill out the Application Form

-Here is what the form looks like:
+This is what the form looks like:

-Section A - Information About You
+Section A - Information about you

-This is the easiest section.
-In A1 you fill in your personal information and address.
-A2 is important because the Quebec Pension Plan differs from the Canada Pension Plan.
+A2 asks if you have ever applied or received benefits from the Quebec Pension Plan.
+This is important because the Quebec Pension Plan differs from the Canada Pension Plan.
 You can't make applications under both the QPP and the CPP.